littlefattiger/DDIA/Grokking-the-System-Design-Interview/ch2.md

 - Summary
   - The Key-DB is only serve as generate key, we will get generated key from it
   - Database Server there is to serve the real input key and output link, use or not uses, and some permission there.
+  - We can have two tables in databases; one store used key and another one un used key; if we have only one table there, maybe there is concurrency issue;